-Spark your inner treasure hunter and spend an afternoon, a day or an entire weekend browsing through the collection of antique stores in Cumberland Valley.
-We've pulled together our Top 8 in a convenient trail that you can follow from Carlisle to Lemoyne.
+Spark your inner treasure hunter and spend an afternoon, a day, or an entire weekend browsing through the collection of antique and vintage stores in Cumberland Valley.
+We've pulled together our top locations in a convenient trail that you can follow from Shippensburg through Carlisle and Mt.
+Holly Springs to Mechanicsburg and the West Shore.
 What will you say you found in Cumberland Valley?

-Stop 2: Antiques on Hanover - Located in downtown Carlisle, this shop focuses on 1820's - 1920's formal furniture.
-The 7,000 sq. ft. space also offers a collection of clocks, lighting, home decor and other items.
+Stop 5: Antiques on Hanover - Located in downtown Carlisle, this shop focuses on 1820's to 1920's formal furniture.
+The 7,000-square-foot space also offers a collection of clocks, lighting, home decor, and other items.
 Address: 17 N. Hanover Street, Carlisle

-Stop 3: Bedford Street Antiques - Travel around the corner to Bedford Street and visit this Carlisle must-stop.
-This uniquely shaped brick building, which has been a church, garment company and auction house, is filled with antiques and collectibles.
+Stop 8: Bedford Street Antiques - Travel around the corner to Bedford Street and visit this must-stop location.
+This uniquely shaped brick building, which has been a church, garment company, and auction house, is filled with antiques and collectibles.
 They currently boast over 100 dealers and 24,000 sq. ft. to explore.
-Address: 44 North Bedford Street, Carlisle
+Address: 44 N. Bedford Street, Carlisle

-Stop 4: Northgate Antique Mall - Head back down Hanover Street to browse through this shop in Carlisle.
+Stop 9: Northgate Antique Mall - Head back down Hanover Street to browse through this shop in Carlisle.
 They have over 70 dealers and tons of floor space to cover.
-Not a corner of Northgate Antiques is wasted and you could spend an entire afternoon perusing through stoneware, clothing, jewelry and books.
-Address: 726 North Hanover Street, Carlisle
+Not a corner of Northgate Antiques is wasted, and you could spend an entire afternoon perusing through stoneware, clothing, jewelry, and books.
+Address: 726 N. Hanover Street, Carlisle

-Stop 7: Antique Marketplace of Lemoyne - The perfect ending point for your search for the ultimate collectible is the Antique Marketplace of Lemoyne.
-Once you walk in the ivy-lined brick building you will be greeted with a huge floor of distinct antique sections.
-This 32,000 sq. ft. store features antiques from 150 vendors and includes furniture, coins, PA Railroad memorabilia, postcards and Civil and Revolutionary War items.
+Stop 15: Antique Marketplace of Lemoyne - The perfect ending point for your search for the ultimate collectible is the Antique Marketplace of Lemoyne.
+Once you walk into the ivy-lined brick building, you will be greeted with a huge floor of distinct antique sections.
+This 32,000-square-foot store features antiques from 150 vendors and includes furniture, coins, PA Railroad memorabilia, postcards, and Civil and Revolutionary War items.
 Address: 415 Bosler Avenue, Lemoyne

 Find even more places to uncover one-of-a-kind items by browsing our full list of antique shops and stores.